nobl9/nobl9-openslo/README.md

 Common use cases:

-- `nobl9.com/metadata.project` - sets the project for the object.
+- `nobl9.com/metadata.project` sets the project for the object.
-- `nobl9.com/kind` - sets the service kind for the object.
+- `nobl9.com/kind` sets the service kind for the object.
-  This is a special case, only allowed for `DataSource`, this way users can decide whether to convert `DataSource` to `Agent` or `Direct`.
+  This applies only to `DataSource`, allowing users to specify `DataSource` conversion to either `Agent` or `Direct`.